farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Introduction.md

 1. Maybe we want to be able to extract various entities, perhaps, looking into the occurrences of Oswald in the documents.
 We don't want to see only the .doc results - we want the images of him, the hand-written notes about him, PDFs and more.
 Basically, we want to be able to pick out, intelligently, **all** the occurrences of Oswald.

 2. In the case, the investigators used many codenames, or "cryptonyms", which are defined [here](https://www.maryferrell.org/php/cryptdb.php#_GP).
 We can see that the cryptonym for Oswald was actually "GPFLOOR."
-So if really want to get **all** occurrences of Oswald, we also need to build into the system that Oswald = GPFLOOR (also that GPIDEAL = JFK, GPLOGIC = LBJ, etc.).
+So if you really want to get **all** occurrences of Oswald, we also need to build into the system that Oswald = GPFLOOR (also that GPIDEAL = JFK, GPLOGIC = LBJ, etc.).

 3. Maybe we also want to map how some of the key entities are related.
 This would take a long time and many lines of code to develop.